varunbalupuri/varunbalupuri.github.io/_posts/2019-10-18-cricketstats.md

 ![strat_full_backtest.png](/images/cricketstats/strat_full_backtest.png)

+Achieving the results implied from this backtest is a 3.6 sigma event meaning that there is less than a 1% probability of achieving these results if following the baseline model (random betting).

 A similar strategy can be used on other formats of cricket too, increasing the number of trading oppurtunities.
 This basic model does